Book a room

 The Beach Hut

-Laid-back, breezy and modern, the Beach Hut blends considered food and a warm welcome.
+Laid-back, breezy and modern, The Beach Hut blends considered food and a warm welcome.

 Discover more